sujaybhowmick/StockPortfolioApp/README.md

 The App using **Xcode** for development and build and Cocoa Pods for dependency management.
 Following steps are required before the project can be built using Xcode

-1. Install Cocoa Pod dependency management tool - https://cocoapods.org/#install
+1. Install CocoaPods dependency management tool - https://cocoapods.org/#install
 2. Clone the project from the repository https://github.com/sujaybhowmick/StockPortfolioApp.git from github
 3. Install the dependencies for the project by executing the `$pod install` command from within the project's parent directory.
 This will create  ***.xcworkspace*** file after it successfully installs the dependencies
 4. Open the project by clicking on the ***.xcworkspace*** file and this should open up Xcode.
 Now build the App using Xcode `Command + B` keys